nuts-foundation/nuts-specification/rfc/rfc021-vp_token-grant-type.md

 ## 3.1 Assertion Encoding

-As stated in the previous section, the assertion parameter can either be encoded in JSON or JWT.
+The assertion parameter can either be encoded in JSON or JWT.
-The authorization server determines the encoding by adding the correct parameters to the authorization server metadata [RFC8414]].
+The Authorization Server determines the encoding by adding the correct parameters to the Authorization Server metadata [RFC8414]].
 The following parameter MUST be added:

 * `vp_formats`: An object defining the formats and proof types of Verifiable Presentations and Verifiable Credentials that a Verifier supports as stated by §9 of the OpenID for Verifiable Presentations specification [OIDC4VP].

-When processing the assertion the authorization server can detect the used format by checking the initial character.
+When processing the assertion the Authorization Server can detect the used format by checking the initial character.
 A JSON encoded assertion starts with a '{' character or '%7B' when urlencoded.

-## 4. Processing requirements
+## 4. JWT Format and Processing Requirements

-In order to issue an access token response as described in OAuth 2.0 [RFC6749], the authorization server MUST validate the VP.
+In order to issue an access token response as described in OAuth 2.0 [RFC6749], the Authorization Server MUST validate the VP.
 The validation requirements are split into three paragraphs.
 The first paragraph describes the requirements that apply to all VP's.
 The second paragraph describes the requirements that apply to JWT encoded VP's.
 The third paragraph describes the requirements that apply to JSON encoded VP's.

-### 4.1 General requirements
+### 4.1 General processing requirements

-1. The authorization server MUST validate the Presentation Submission according to section 6 of the Presentation Exchange [PE] specification.
+1. The Authorization Server MUST validate the Presentation Submission according to section 6 of the Presentation Exchange [PE] specification.
-2. The authorization server MUST validate the VP according to section 6.1 of the Presentation Exchange [PE] specification.
+2. The Authorization Server MUST validate the VP and Presentation Submission according to section 6.1 of the Presentation Exchange [PE] specification.
 3. The Presentation Submission MUST be an answer to the Presentation Definition that corresponds with the requested scope.
-   How an authorization server determines the Presentation Definition based on scope is out of scope of this specification.
+   How an Authorization Server determines the Presentation Definition based on scope is out of scope of this specification.
-   However, a request to the Presentation Definition endpoint MUST result to the same Presentation Definition as the Presentation Definition that is used to validate the VP.
 4. The Verifiable Presentation validity determines the upper bound of access token validity.
 5. A clock skew of no more than 5 seconds MAY be applied when validating the Verifiable Presentation.

-### 4.2 JWT requirements
+### 4.2 JWT format requirements

 1. The assertion MUST be a valid JWT according to §6.3.1 of the Verifiable Credentials Data Model 1.1 [VC-DATA-MODEL].
 2. The `vp` field of the JWT MUST be valid according to §4.10 the Verifiable Credentials Data Model 1.1 [VC-DATA-MODEL].
-3. The `nonce` of the JWT MUST be a string that is unique for each request.
+3. The `nonce` of the JWT MUST be a string that is unique for each access token request.
 4. The `iss` field MUST be a Decentralized Identifier [DID].
 5. The `kid` field MUST be a DID URL and MUST resolve to a verificationMethod in the DID Document.
 The DID part of the DID URL MUST match the `iss` field.
 6. The `sub` field MUST match the `credentialSubject.id` field from all the Verifiable Credentials that are used to request the access token.
-7. The `aud` field MUST be a DID under control of the Authorization Server.
+7. The `aud` field MUST match the DID of the Authorization Server.

-### 4.3 JSON requirements
+### 4.3 JSON format requirements

 1. The assertion MUST be a valid JSON object according to §4.10 the Verifiable Credentials Data Model 1.1 [VC-DATA-MODEL].
 2. The proof of the VP MUST be a valid [JSONWebSignature2020] object.
-3. The `challenge` field of the JSON object MUST be a string that is unique for each request.
+3. The `challenge` field of the JSON object MUST be a string that is unique for each token request.
 4. The `domain` field of the JSON object MUST be a DID under control of the Authorization Server.
 5. The `verificationMethod` field of the Proof MUST be a DID URL.
 6. The `holder` field if present MUST match the `credentialSubject.id` field from all the Verifiable Credentials that are used to request the access token.